Odumeje: Controversy

 Odumeje has sometimes stoked controversy by his utterances and comic relief.
 In a Business Day Oped, Odumeje's brand of religious theatrics was described as "religious charlatanism and comic relief".
 In response to a lot of the criticisms referring to him as a fake prophet, Odumeje says "I am not fake prophet".

 In 2023, he was quoted by newspapers as warning Nigerian pastors to "stop praying for Israel or I will make you deaf, dumb" in reference to Israel's war in Gaza.
 In 2024, he was also quoted to have threatened to kill social media critics.
 In response to the recent massive depreciation of Nigeria's currency, the Naira, Odumeje said "Naira depreciates because I travelled out of Nigeria".

 Entertainment

 Odumeje has featured on musical works and has also hosted comedy shows.
 He is a singer and musician and is said to have started his musical career long before becoming a clergy.
 Most notably, he released a song with Flavour.
-He is prolific and well known for making people laugh, bringing much comic relief in a nation burdened with so much socio-economic issues.